elishevaelbaz/project-manager-client/README.md

 - React-beautiful-dnd (drag-and-drop)
 ---

 To run on your local machine:
-Clone both the [frontend](https://github.com/elishevaelbaz/project-manager-client) and the [backend](https://github.com/elishevaelbaz/project-manager-api) repositories onto your machine using `git clone`.
+-Clone both the [frontend](https://github.com/elishevaelbaz/project-manager-client) and the [backend](https://github.com/elishevaelbaz/project-manager-api) repositories onto your machine using `git clone`.

 `cd` into the backend repository
 Run `bundle install` to download the necessary gems.
 Run `rails db:create && rails db:migrate` to create the database and the migrations.
 Run `rails db:seed` to seed the database.
 Run `rails s` to start the rails server (it will run on on PORT 3000)

 `cd` into the frontend repository:
-Run `npm install` to install the necessary package dependencies Follow the prompt to allow React to run on PORT 3001
+Run `npm install` to install the necessary package dependencies
+Follow the prompt to allow React to run on PORT 3001